Dylag/BlackJack/README.md

 # BlackJack
-a web black jack game
+A web black jack game

 Here we have a web BlackJack version using websockets.